kallaway/100-days-of-code/r1-log.md

 ### R1D22-23 - July 19th, 2018

 Yesterday I spent the day learning about applying design patterns to TDD and how to implement Money pattern with multi currency because I want to use it for something I did at work.
 Today I continued advancing with week two of the Coursera specialization.

+### R1D24 - July 20th, 2018

+Reached end of the first half of week 2 for the Coursera specialization.
+Yesterday I was practicing how to implement an immutable stack and some more design patterns for TDD.
+Also started working on implementing Money pattern in a program I made at work because I think that would help me process fields with currencies a lot easier.